Srivijaya: Under the Cholas

-The Chola control over Srivijaya under Rajendra Chola I lasted two decades until 1045 AD.
-According to one theory proposed by Sri Lankan historian Senarath Paranavitana, Rajendra Chola I was murdered in 1044 AD, during his visit to Srivijaya by Purandara, on the order of Samara Vijayatunggavarman, Sangrama Vijayatunggavarman's brother.
-According to this theory, Samara launched a massive annihilation against Chola and claimed the Srivijaya throne in 1045.
-Samara sent his cousin and son-in-law, Mahendra, with his army to help Vijayabahu I to defeat the Cholas and regain the throne.
-Samara's name was mentioned by Mahinda VI of Polonnaruwa in the Madigiriya inscription and Bolanda inscription.
-On the contrary, according to South Indian epigraphs and records, Rajendra Chola I died in Brahmadesam, now a part of the North Arcot district in Tamil Nadu, India.
-This information is recorded in an inscription of his son, Rajadhiraja Chola I, which states that Rajendra Chola's queen Viramadeviyar committed sati upon Rajendra's death and her remains were interred in the same tomb as Rajendra Chola I in Brahmadesam.
-It adds that the queen's brother, who was a general in Rajendra's army, set up a watershed at the same place in memory of his sister.
+Sanfoqi sent a mission to China in 1028, but this would refer to Malayu-Jambi, not Srivijaya-Palembang.
+No Srivijayan envoys arrived in China between 1028 and 1077.
+This indicates that the mandala of Srivijaya has faded.
+It is very possible that Srivijaya collapsed in 1025.
+In the following centuries, Chinese chronicles still mentioned "Sanfoqi", but this term probably refers to the Malayu-Jambi kingdom, evidenced by the Chinese record of Sanfoqi Zhanbei guo (Jambi country of Sanfoqi).
+The last epigraphic evidence that mentions the word "Sriwijaya" or "Srivijaya" comes from the Tanjore inscription of the Chola kingdom in 1030 or 1031.

+Chola control over Srivijaya lasted for several decades.
+Chinese chronicles mentioned Sanfoqi Zhu-nian guo which means "Chola country of Sanfoqi", likely refer to Kedah.
+Sanfoqi Zhu-nian guo sent missions to China in 1077, 1079, 1082, 1088, and 1090.
+It is possible that the Cholas installed a crown prince in the Tamil-dominated area of the Malacca Strait.

-There is also evidence to suggest that Kulottunga Chola, the maternal grandson of emperor Rajendra Chola I, in his youth (1063) was in Sri Vijaya, restoring order and maintaining Chola influence in that area.
+There is also evidence to suggest that Kulottunga Chola, the maternal grandson of emperor Rajendra Chola I, in his youth (1063) was in Srivijaya, restoring order and maintaining Chola influence in that area.
 Virarajendra Chola states in his inscription, dated in the 7th year of his reign, that he conquered Kadaram (Kedah) and gave it back to its king who came and worshiped his feet.
 These expeditions were led by Kulottunga to help the Sailendra king who had sought the help of Virarajendra Chola.
-An inscription of Canton mentions Ti-hua-kialo as the ruler of Sri Vijaya.
+An inscription of Canton mentions Ti-hua-kialo as the ruler of Srivijaya.
 According to historians, this ruler is the same as the Chola ruler Ti-hua-kialo (identified with Kulottunga) mentioned in the Song annals and who sent an embassy to China.
-According to Tan Yeok Song, the editor of the Sri Vijayan inscription of Canton, Kulottunga stayed in Kadaram (Kedah) after the naval expedition of 1067 AD and reinstalled its king before returning to South India and ascending the throne.
+According to Tan Yeok Song, the editor of the Srivijayan inscription of Canton, Kulottunga stayed in Kadaram (Kedah) after the naval expedition of 1067 AD and reinstalled its king before returning to South India and ascending the throne.